shunkongcheung/crestedmyna/readme.md

-# 0 FEATURE/FIX
+# 0 ROADMAP
 ## frontend

 ### stock
-* share and market switch columns
-* remove dates of x-axis on some charts
-* turnover and market price move up
+* show graph full screen
+* hover not on point but around

 ### journal
 * use antd calendar